Other People Giving Away Free Books is NOT Ruining Your Ability to Sell Your Own

 The “it” that I previously mentioned that so many authors don’t understand about offering free books is this:

-When you give something away at zero cost, you can only expect zero return on investment.
-Any benefits are typically a lucky outcome rather than the results of any effort on your part.
+When you give something away at zero cost (free books or otherwise), you can only expect zero return on investment.
+Any benefits are typically a lucky outcome rather than the result of any effort on your part.

-It doesn’t help that so many authors are of the opinion that customers are lucky to be able to read their work.
+It doesn’t help that so many authors believe customers are lucky to read their work.
 They consider their work to be literary perfection that only their skill could have produced.
-These are the authors editors dread.
-They cannot take criticism of their writing at all well.
-Such authors refuse to listen to suggestions or accept flaws or issues with their work.
+These are the sort of authors that editors dread.
+They cannot take criticism of their writing at all.
+Such authors refuse to listen to suggestions or to acknowledge flaws or issues in their work.
 Why?
 Because their writing is a “craft.”
-It is an art form and they the artist.
+It is an art form and they are the artist.
 To them, marketing is something that “other people” need to do.
 The magnificence of their product alone will get people talking about their work, which is all they need to make a sale.
 Right?

 Sigh.